UrQuan1/scummvm/README.md

   - Might and Magic: World of Xeen
   - Monkey Island 2: LeChuck's Revenge
   - Rex Nebular and The Cosmic Gender Bender
-  - Simon the Sorcerer 1 (Floppy version)
+  - Simon the Sorcerer (Floppy version)
-  - Simon the Sorcerer 2 (Floppy version)
+  - Simon the Sorcerer II (Floppy version)
       - bypassed with kind permission from Adventure Soft, since it was bypassed in all CD releases of the game.
   - The Secret of Monkey Island (VGA)